seamus-w/openBOS-Documentation-git/content/40_samples/40_manageDatapoints.md

 To read the value from a specific DataPoint use the route<br/>
 `POST : {{baseUrl}}/api/v1/ontology/datapointinstance/livedata/extended/read`

-As a parameter you give an array of datapoint identifiers
+As a parameter you give an array of datapoint identifiers to read

 Example for a datapoint identifier corresponding to a datapoint instance:
 ```csharp